Tracking Script

 data-mask-patterns='["/users/*/settings", "/accounts/**", "/orders/*/details"]'

-Example with multiple options:
+Example with debugging overrides:

 <script